 The U.S. Constitution can be changed, but only by the Amendment process as outlined in Article V. A couple of people on the Common Sense Civics and Citizenship education page have argued that our legislators can pass a law that changes the Constitution.
 Not understanding how the Constitution works is a civics issue, so let’s […]

-The Significance of Constitutional Congressional and Presidential Inauguration Processes
+Significance of Inauguration

 The Significance of January 3: Swearing in the New Congress (Happy Holidays!
 Welcome back to Common Sense Civics and Citizenship, where I am answering a few of your questions today.
 Let’s get started).
 Why is the new Congress (119th Congress) sworn in on January 3?
 What is so special about that day?
 The Twentieth Amendment, […]